codewithmichael/geniejs/README.md

       // Create a new application
       App = new Marionette.Application();

-      // Create a Genie module for the "#mod1" div App.module('Genie1', new MyGenie({region:'#mod1'}));
+      // Create Genie modules for the "#mod1" and "#mod2" divs App.module('Genie1', new MyGenie({region:'#mod1'}));

-      // Create a Genie module for the "#mod2" div App.module('Genie2', new MyGenie({region:'#mod2'}));
+      App.module('Genie2', new MyGenie({region:'#mod2'}));

       // Start the application